rkadey/Twitter-Sentiment-Analysis/README.md

-### Data
+### Data Mining
-Our data for the project was taken from twitter with a sample size of 50,000 tweets.
+Our data for the project was mined from twitter with a sample size of 50,000 tweets.
+Python library snscrape.modules was imported to help with the mining.
+I queried tweets of Nationa Cathedral from 01 January 2018 to 07 July 2022.
+The data was loaded into my jupyter notebook and stored in a pandas dataframe named Data.

+### Data Cleaning